HBO tech executives leave ahead of Internet launch as network's strategy changes

-NEW YORK (Reuters) - Time Warner’s TWX.N HBO is preparing to sell a standalone service over the Internet for the first time, in one of the most closely watched moves in pay TV history.
+NEW YORK, Jan 29 (Reuters) - Time Warner’s HBO is preparing to sell a standalone service over the Internet for the first time, in one of the most closely watched moves in pay TV history.
 Yet the road to the launch has been far from an easy one - marked by changes in strategy, deadlines, and the departure of its chief technology officer along with two of his lieutenants.

 Otto Berkes, who was previously a Microsoft executive, resigned from the CTO position in December, only a matter of months before HBO is expected to start selling the new product, and two senior vice presidents on the technology team, Mark Thomas and Drew Angeloff, are also leaving, sources familiar with the situation said.